Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Accessibility without conservative behavior

-\begin{proof} Suppose not, then there is $\Lambda^{su}$ given by the first conclusion of Theorem \ref{t.HHU}.
+Suppose that $f$ is not accessible.
+Then there is a lamination $\Lambda^{su}$ given by the first conclusion of Theorem \ref{t.HHU}.
 That only uses that $f$ is not accessible.
 Notice that in this case we cannot say anything a priori about the complementary regions of $\Lambda^{su}$ since $f$ is not necessarily non-wandering.
-The goal will be to show that these complementary regions are $I$-bundles in order to be able to apply the results of the previous sections.
+The goal will be to show that the completions of these complementary regions are $I$-bundles in order to be able to apply the results of the previous sections.

 Let $\Phi$ be a topological Anosov flow so that $f(x) = \Phi_{\tau(x)} (x)$ where $\tau(x) > 0$.
 Let $\ft$ be the lift preserving flow lines of $\widetilde \Phi$, so $\ft(x) = \widetilde \Phi_{\tau(\pi(x))} (x)$.